Tear gas as thousands defy police in latest Hong Kong march

 Beijing has shown no willingness to meet protester demands for greater democratic freedoms and police accountability — and activists show no sign of leaving the streets.

-“The government and the police have been ignoring and suppressing the people´s demands so we need to continue the movement to show them we still want what we are asking for,” 18-year-old protester Gordon Tsoi, who was not wearing a mask, told AFP as he marched.

-“The entire government is being controlled by the central government now, so we have to come out to protect the freedoms we deserve,” added another 17-year-old protester who declined to give his name.
+Police gave permission for an evening rally in the city’s commercial district but rejected an application to march through the streets in the afternoon, citing safety fears given the months of clashes.

-Police had rejected an application for an afternoon march, citing safety fears.
-But as so often in the past, protesters simply defied the ban, despite the risk of arrest and jail for taking part in an illegal assembly.
+As has happened so often in the past, protesters simply defied the ban and began massing in large numbers despite the risk of arrest and jail for taking part in an illegal assembly.

-An evening rally had been granted permission by police but this was later withdrawn as clashes raged across the city.
+Police later cancelled the evening rallies but crowds had already begun gathering, setting the stage for more unrest into the evening.

 Among those calling for people to come out on Saturday was Joshua Wong, one of the city´s most prominent activists who was barred earlier this week from standing in upcoming local elections.